flutter-view/flutter-view/README.md

 #### Flatten widget arrays

-If you add children to an array that are widgets that use *v-for*, you might want to flatten the array.
+If you add children to an array that are widgets that use *for*, you might want to flatten the array.

 Say you have have a list of tabs somewhere, and want to render them, you may try this: